Eternln00b/Debian-MUF-Raspberry-Pi/README.md

 It's also possible to build an Ubuntu image but, you will have to dig the code.
 My project is focused on Debian above all.

+update 15.10.2025 :
+If you need to expand the rootfs, you can follow this guide https://mattheweaton.net/posts/how-to-enlarge-partitions-in-linux.
+GParted is also a good solution.

 usage :
 ```bash
 main.sh -R <RPi Model (RPi5|RPi4|RPi3|RPi2|RPi1)> [opt][-a <arch (aarch64|armhf)> -c <enable kernel conf> -x <enable img compression>]